 Utility plant is stated at cost, which includes property additions, replacements of units of property and betterments.
 The District charges maintenance and repairs, including the cost of renewals and replacements of minor items of property, to maintenance expense accounts when incurred.
-Upon retirement of property subject to depreciation, the cost of property is removed from the plant accounts and charged to the reserve for depreciation, net of salvage.
+Upon retirement of property subject to depreciation, the cost of property is removed from the utility plant accounts and charged to the reserve for depreciation, net of salvage.

 The District records depreciation over the estimated useful life of the property primarily on a straight-line basis.
-Depreciation on utility plant was approximately 2.3% and 2.6% for the years ended December 31, 2017 and 2016.
-The District had fully depreciated utility plant, primarily related to Cooper Nuclear Station ("CNS"), which was still in service of \$978.1 million and \$927.5 million as of December 31, 2017 and 2016, respectively.
+Depreciation on utility plant was approximately 2.3% for the years ended December 31, 2018 and 2017.
+The District had fully depreciated utility plant, primarily related to Cooper Nuclear Station ("CNS"), which was still in service of \$992.2 million and \$978.1 million as of December 31, 2018 and 2017, respectively.

 The District has long-term Professional Retail Operations ("PRO") Agreements with 79 municipalities for certain retail electric distribution systems.
 These PRO Agreements obligate the District to make payments based on gross revenues from the municipalities and pay for normal property additions during the term of the agreements.
-The District recorded provisions, net of retirements, for amortization of these plant additions of \$7.5 million and

-\$5.9 million in 2017 and 2016, respectively, which was included in depreciation and amortization expense.
-These plant additions, which were fully depreciated, totaled \$191.8 million and \$185.6 million as of December 31, 2017 and 2016, respectively.
+The District recorded amortization for these utility plant additions of \$14.8 million and \$7.5 million in 2018 and 2017, respectively, which was included in depreciation and amortization expense.
+The increase in amortization from 2017 to 2018 was primarily due to the advanced metering infrastructure project.
+These utility plant additions, which were fully amortized, totaled \$205.7 million and \$191.8 million as of December 31, 2018 and 2017, respectively.